zakkhoyt/lg-tv-control-macos/swift/SWIFT_PORT_PLAN.md

 		 - `.library(name: "LGTVWebOSController", targets: ["LGTVWebOSController"])`
 		 - `.executable(name: "lgtv", targets: ["LGTVControllerCLI"])`

-3. Xcode Project Generation
-	 - Generate an Xcode project with `swift package generate-xcodeproj` if still supported, or open the package directly in Xcode.
-	 - Confirm the executable runs from Xcode and from the command line via `swift run lgtv --help`.

 Deliverables for Phase 0:
 - A compiling Swift package with stubbed library + executable targets and working `--help` output.